Vexidus Blockchain Technical Whitepaper

 | Name Registration | ~60,000 | ~$0.0006 + name fee |

 Gas price: 10 nanoVXS per gas unit.
-100% of fees go to the block proposer.
+Fees split: 80% to block proposer, 20% to Foundation Treasury.

 What We Claim vs. What Is Proven